simeononsecurity/simeononsecurity.ch/content/articles/copying-with-intelligence_-understanding-different-copy-functions-in-operating-systems/index.en.md

 To facilitate the process of copying files across different operating systems, there are several techniques and tools available.
 One common approach is to use **intermediate file formats** that are universally supported, such as CSV (Comma-Separated Values) or plain text files.
 These formats can be easily read and processed by most operating systems, making them a reliable choice for cross-platform file copying.

-Another technique is to utilize **file conversion utilities** that can convert files from one format to another.
+Another technique is to use **file conversion utilities** that can convert files from one format to another.
 These utilities can automatically handle the necessary conversions, allowing files to be seamlessly copied between different operating systems.

 To summarize, copying files across different operating systems requires considering file system compatibility and file format compatibility.
 Using intermediate file formats and file conversion utilities can greatly simplify the process and ensure successful file copying.